makersacademy/chitter-challenge/recipes/Class_design_recipe.md

     # Returns a string of the message
   end

-  def format
+  def time_added
-    # Returns a string in the format MESSAGE peeped by USERNAME
+    # Returns the time and date of the post being written (usnure of exact format just yet)
   end